addinnabilal/python-grammar-checker/README.md

 # Python Grammar Checker
-A Python grammar checker for Python utilizing the concepts of Context-free Grammar and the Cocke-Younger-Kasami algorithm.<br>
+A grammar checker for Python programming language utilizing the concepts of Context-free Grammar and the Cocke-Younger-Kasami algorithm.<br>
 This project was made to fulfill the requirements of passing Formal Languages and Automata Theory class.

 ## How to use: